bnb-chain/greenfield/docs/architecture/05-storage-metadata-models.md

 }

 message GroupInfo {
   // owner is the owner of the group.
-It can not changed once it created. string owner = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+It can not changed once created. string owner = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
   // group_name is the name of group which is unique under an account. string group_name = 2;